CompPhysics/AdvancedMachineLearning/README.md

 - Handwritten notes at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/HandwrittenNotes/NotesMay32023.pdf

+# May 8-12
+- Project work only, no lecture

+# May 15-19
+- Project work only, meeting if wanted

-# May 8-31
+# May 22-26
-- Project work only
+- Project work only, meeting if wanted

 ## Recommended textbooks: